-If your child is absent and we have not heard from you, we will send an alert to the first priority contact of the child via email, SMS and synergy portal.
+If your child is absent and we have not heard from you, we will send an alert to the first priority contact of the child via email, text and the Synergy portal.
 If we do not receive any communication from you, we may approach your emergency contacts and, if necessary, make a home visit.
 Please note that such home visits may be unannounced.